-Based on guidelines for nonoccupational HIV PEP, what is considered the recommended time cutoff for when HIV PEP is offered following a potential HIV exposure?
+Based on guidelines for nonoccupational HIV PEP, what is the recommended time cutoff for when HIV PEP is offered following a potential HIV exposure?

 Figure 1.
 Algorithm for Evaluation and Treatment of Possible Nonoccupational HIV Exposures